icebob/fastest-validator/README.md

 ```

 # Strict validation
 Object properties which are not specified on the schema are ignored by default.
-If you set the `$$strict` option to `true` any aditional properties will result in an `strictObject` error.
+If you set the `$$strict` option to `true` any additional properties will result in an `strictObject` error.

 ```js
 const schema = {